react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/connecting-navigation-prop.md

 ---
-id: version-5.x-connecting-navigation-prop
+id: connecting-navigation-prop
 title: Access the navigation prop from any component
 sidebar_label: Access the navigation prop from any component
-original_id: connecting-navigation-prop
 ---

-[`useNavigation`](use-navigation.html) is a hook which gives access to the `navigation` object.
+[`useNavigation`](use-navigation.md) is a hook which gives access to the `navigation` object.
 It's useful when you cannot pass the `navigation` prop into the component directly, or don't want to pass it in case of a deeply nested child.

 An ordinary component that is not a screen component will not receive the navigation prop automatically.
 For example in this `GoToButton` component: